klasharr/ROS-experiment/README.md

 ## Raspberry PI setup.

-Put switches on pins 18 and 24 on a breadboard.
+Put simple push switches on pins 18 and 24 on a breadboard.

 ## ROS needs to be set up on the Raspberry PI